 Which oats to use

 The best oats to use for overnight oats are old-fashioned rolled oats.
-They soften while they absorb the milk without getting too mushy.
-You could use quick-cooking oats (or instant oats) but they tend to fall apart, especially if soaked for longer than a day.
-Steel-cut oats can be used but will remain dense and chewy.
+They soften while they absorb the milk but retain some texture.
+You could use quick-cooking oats (thin rolled oats) but they provide are softer and gooier texture.

 Overview of the different types of oats

-- Rolled oats (also known as old-fashioned oats) are also made from oat groats but processed differently than steel-cut oats.
+- Old-fashioned rolled oats are also made from oat groats but processed differently than steel-cut oats.
 Rather than being cut into pieces, they are steamed and pressed into flakes with steel rollers.
 The size and thickness of rolled oats can vary.
+They are your best option if you like textured overnight oats that still have some bite.

 Note on gluten-free oats